knowit/snappysense/UX.md

 ## Access point mode

-The SnappySense device can be brought up in "access point mode" (AP mode), allowing it to be configured and for its configuration to be queried.
+The SnappySense device can be switched into "access point mode" (AP mode), allowing it to be configured and for its configuration to be queried.

-To enter AP mode, press and hold the button on the front of SnappySense (labeled WAKE on v1.0 and BTN1 on v1.1) and press and release the RESET button on the back.
-When SnappySense enters AP mode, a message on its little screen will show a network name and an IP address on the form `192.168.x.y`.
+To enter AP mode, press and hold the button on the front of SnappySense (labeled WAKE on v1.0 and BTN1 on v1.1) for at least 3 seconds; the screen will indicate when the mode is switched.
+When SnappySense enters AP mode, the message on its little screen will show a network name and an IP address on the form `192.168.x.y`.
 If the device has not been given an access point name, it will generate a random one.

 ### End-user configuration